Tubing Weber River

 From the Upper Weber River Trailhead (N41° 02' 32", W111° 31' 09") it's really easy.
 Just put your tube in the water, jump on and enjoy the ride.
 Approximately 3/4 miles into your float you will encounter what some refer to as the "The Bowling Ally", because of the large number of huge boulders in the river.
 As a general rule they are easy to navigate round or push off with your feet as you approach.
 The Bowling Ally is the most rowdy section of river you will encounter.

 About 2 miles into the trip you will float under a train trestle followed immediately by the Croydon Bridge (N41° 03' 36", W111° 32' 21"), this is the only real obstacle along this float.
-The Croydon Bridge is currently under construction and requires that you to exit the river and portage around the obstacle.
-After passing under the train trestle and just before the temporary Croydon Bridge you want to float to the right (east) shore, where you will find a calm eddy that makes exiting the river very easy and safe.
 You can see this bridge coming from a long ways up river and it's really not much of an obstacle.
+The Croydon Bridge is low and you have two options, float under the right (east) side of the bridge or exit the river and portage around the obstacle, fortunately you can stop and make a wise choice before proceeding.
+After passing under the train trestle and just before the Croydon Bridge, you want to float to the right (east) shore, where you will find a calm eddy that makes exiting the river very easy and safe.
+At this point you can decide if you want to float under the bridge or walk around.
+Floating under the right side of the bridge is not difficult, it's just low and you have to duck.
 There is a beach on the right (east) side just past the Croydon Bridge that is a popular place to stop and regroup.
 Some call this beach "Party Island".

 Approximately 1/2 mile below the Croydon Bridge the river crosses under a train trestle and I-84.
 Soon after you cross under I-84 the interesting rock formation known as Devil's Slide (N41° 03' 49", W111° 32' 52") will appear on the left (south) side of the river.